IBM-Blockchain/ansible-collection/CONTRIBUTING.md

 ### Ansible roles

-Ansible roles, such as `ibm.blockchain_platform.endorsing_organization`, can be found under `roles`.
+Ansible roles, such as `hyperledger.fabric-ansible-collection.endorsing_organization`, can be found under `roles`.

 Each Ansible role has a set of default parameters in `defaults/main.yml`, metadata in `meta/main.yml`, and the main set of tasks in `tasks/main.yml`.
 Most of the Ansible roles included in this collection have additional task files under the `tasks` directory that are called from `tasks/main.yml`.